hertzmann/hertzmann.github.io/_posts/2023-09-08-why-research-labs-should-publish.md

 Achieving high-quality long-term research while also showing corporate benefits is a tightrope balancing act.
 Most industry R&D is very applied, more "D" than "R".
 But labs that focus too much on short-term deliverables can't really do much long-term innovation.
 If every project has to ship in a product, there's no room for big-picture thinking, risk-taking, or exploratory research.

-On the other hand, some labs veer too far into pure research, which can be great for society, but it's not sustainable.
+On the other hand, some labs veer too far into pure research, which can be great for researchers publishing cool new stuff, but it's not long-term sustainable.
 Once the company hits hard times and managers need to cut costs, the lab gets decimated or reorg-ed into a shell of its former self.

 **The most famous example is [Xerox PARC](https://en.wikipedia.org/wiki/PARC_(company))**, which did so much revolutionary research that never got used by Xerox.
 In one famous story, PARC inventors demo'd prototypes of the first personal computer with a GUI and a mouse showed these inventions to Xerox's leadership.
 Xerox's leadership didn't see the point of any of this, saying, "My secretary doesn't need a better typewriter."
 Besides, they were in the business of selling photocopiers.
 Then, Steve Jobs saw these demos, and adopted them all in the Apple Macintosh.